PX4/PX4-Devguide/en/debug/jtag_pins.md

 SWCLK | Output | Clock signal to target CPU.
 It is recommended that this pin is pulled to a defined state on the target board.
 Typically connected to TCK of the target CPU.
 GND | - | Ground pin.
 Should be connected to GND in the target system.

-PX4 also supports these pins, if available (e.g. on FMUv5x).
+These pins are also supported on boards where they are present (e.g. on FMUv5x).

 Pin | Signal Type | Description
 --- | --- | ---